-In addition to our main lines of Concussion research at CIRP, we are actively engaged in research activity to capture and describe the diversity and variability of the pediatric concussion patient population at Children's Hospital of Philadelphia and more broadly.
-By doing so, clinicians will be better equipped to recognize and treat specific concussion symptoms as well as predict recovery outcomes.
+In addition to our main lines of Concussion research at CIRP, we are actively engaged in research activity to capture and describe characteristics of concussion in youth.
+Our researchers are studying the diversity and variability of the pediatric concussion patient population at Children's Hospital of Philadelphia and more broadly.
+By doing so, clinicians will be better equipped to recognize and treat specific concussion symptoms, as well as to predict recovery outcomes.

 - High School Football and Later Life Cognition -- In this study of men who graduated from Wisconsin high schools in 1957, playing high school football was not adversely associated with cognitive impairment or depression later in life.
 Researchers from University of Pennsylvania's Wharton School and CHOP used data from the Wisconsin Longitudinal Study (WLS) of high school graduates in the state in 1957, which included information on high school football participation and cognitive psychological well-being assessments of participants later in life in their 50s, 60s and 70s.
 However, the WLS data doesn’t include history of concussion and total exposure to football before high school.
 In the study of 3,904 men, high school football players were compared with their nonplaying counterparts and depression and cognitive impairment were assessed in their 60s and 70s using composite cognition and depression scores.The authors report cognitive and depression outcomes later in life were similar for high school football players and those who did not play.
 JAMA Neurology.
 July 2017.